-Making the decision to file for bankruptcy can be a good one for many people.
-It provides an opportunity for you to have a fresh start financially, but that does not mean the process is simple or easy.
-Recovering from bankruptcy is possible – you can have a strong credit score again in time.
+Deciding to file for bankruptcy can be a good one for many people.
+It provides an opportunity for a fresh financial start, but the process is complex and challenging.
+Recovering from bankruptcy is possible – you can regain a strong credit score.
 The best way to do that is to learn the strategies available to help you rebuild after your bankruptcy.

 Start with Knowing Where You Are